 You could also toss in a pinch of salt.
 I find that salt added to sweet baked goods helps bring out the flavors.

-And, I think adding a teaspoon of pure vanilla extract would be fabulous.
+And, I think adding a teaspoon of (affiliate link) pure vanilla extract would be fabulous.

 Sweetened condensed milk